Law Officers Act 1997

 The Law Officers Act 1997 (c.
-60) is an act of Parliament which allows the Solicitor General for England and Wales to exercise the powers of the Attorney General for England and Wales or the Advocate General for Northern Ireland (ex-officio the Attorney General) without the Attorney General needing to explicitly authorise the Solicitor General or for an enactment to separately grant powers to them.
+60) is an act of the Parliament of the United Kingdom which allows the Solicitor General for England and Wales to exercise the powers of the Attorney General for England and Wales or the Advocate General for Northern Ireland (ex-officio the Attorney General) without the Attorney General needing to explicitly authorise the Solicitor General or for an enactment to separately grant powers to them.
 This act effectively makes the Solicitor General an agent of the Attorney General.

 Background

 Under the Law Officers Act 1944 or the Northern Ireland Constitution Act 1973, the Solicitor General was able to exercise the powers of the Attorney General in limited circumstances.
-Section 1(1) of the 1944 Act provided:
+Section 1(1) of the 1944 act provided: